Can Cats Eat Carrots? Benefits and Precautions

 Aside from that, you should avoid giving carrots to cats with diabetes.
 Due to the sugar content, regular and large amounts of carrots can risk your cat’s susceptibility to this condition.

-Over time, your kitty will also become obese.
+Over time, your kitty may also become obese.

 Some feline diabetes signs are constant urination, excessive thirst, inability to jump, poor appetite, and vomiting.